-Tar is being found 100 miles downstream from Yellowstone train derailment
+Tar balls are being found 100 miles downstream from Yellowstone River train derailment

 The company predicted immediately after the spill that the petroleum products would “solidify rapidly.”
 Authorities now say the material could take much longer to harden.

-Representatives of the railroad, which is being acquired by Texas-based BNSF in a deal that will be finalized next year, did not return email and telephone messages seeking comment.
+Montana Rail Link is being acquired by Texas-based BNSF in a deal that will be finalized next year.
+Work to repair the bridge is ongoing and service along the route is expected to resume in coming days, Montana Rail Link spokesperson Andy Garland said.

 State officials are preparing to notify Montana Rail Link that the spill violated Montana pollution laws, said Montana Department of Environmental Quality spokesperson Kevin Stone.
 The agency still is considering its enforcement options, and hasn’t yet determined at what point it will declare the cleanup sufficient, Stone said.

-The Environmental Protection Agency previously estimated up to 250 tons (226.80 metric tonnes) of oil product entered the river from six asphalt binder tank cars.
+The Environmental Protection Agency previously estimated up to 250 tons (227 metric tonnes) of oil product entered the river from six asphalt binder tank cars.
 Agency spokesperson Beth Archer said Friday that officials still were determining a final figure.
+Garland did not respond to questions about the size of the spill.

 Seven snakes and seven birds have been killed after coming into contact with tar mats or tar balls.
 One snake was cleaned and released.